-During the inspection we spoke with eight people who used the service and three relatives about their experience of the care provided.
-We also spoke with seven staff members including the provider, five care staff and the cook.

-We did not use the Short Observational Framework for Inspection (SOFI) during our visit.
+During the inspection we spoke with four people who used the service, one relative and two healthcare professionals about their experience of the care provided.
+We also spoke with seven staff members including the registered manager, two duty care managers, three care staff and the cook.
+We used the Short Observational Framework for Inspection (SOFI).
 SOFI is a way of observing care to help us understand the experience of people who could not talk with us.
-This was because people who lived at the home were able to speak with us and tell us about their experiences living at the home.

-We looked at care records of three people and spoke with staff about their recruitment, training and support they received from management.
-We also looked at arrangements for meal provision and records relating to the management of the home, and procedures for the administration of medicines We reviewed the services staffing levels and walked around the building to ensure it was clean, hygienic and a safe place for people to live.
+We looked at care records of two people and spoke with staff about their recruitment, training and support they received from management.
+We also looked at arrangements for meal provision and records relating to the management of the home, and procedures for the administration of medicines.
+We reviewed the services staffing levels and walked around the building to ensure it was clean, hygienic and a safe place for people to live.